Typiespectre/memoria/docs/features/spell-checking.md

 - and much more

 For more information go to the [Spellright extension page](https://marketplace.visualstudio.com/items?itemName=ban.spellright).
+- It didn't work!
+I used code spell checker

 There are many spell checking extensions for VS Code.
 Another one of our favorites is [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex&ssr=false#overview), which is a bit heavier but offers some extra functionality.